gitviola/ynab-bank-importer/README.md

 ### FinTS / HBCI

-The FinTS / HBCI standard is mainly used by German banks.
+The FinTS / HBCI standard is mainly implemented by German banks.

 #### Options